 In some cases the use of PSPOs by local authorities to prohibit begging and other street activities has caused controversy, forcing authorities to deny they have sought to target rough sleepers.

-There is also a concern that enforcement activity in one area simply displaces rough sleepers to another area, and forces them away from vital support services.
-Furthermore, it does not address the underlying causes of rough sleeping.
+There is also a concern that enforcement activity in one area simply displaces street activity to another geographical area, and can sometimes lead to the displacement of activity (e.g. from begging into acquisitive crime).
+Moreover, it does not address the underlying causes of rough sleeping.

 Rough sleeping (England) (SN02007) provides background information on the problem of rough sleeping and outlines Government policy on this issue.